 Respondents noted a combination of factors that influenced this dimension, including the diversity of EAO positions, expectations, and demands.
-A critical demand of some EAOs (e.g., the KIA and the TNLA) was the complete cessation of Myanmar military operations before they would sign the NCA or engage in negotiations.
-Prior to the signing of the NCA, the United Nationalities Federal Council was established to represent groups that sought to engage in the peace process and provide a platform for inter-EAO coordination.
+A critical demand of some EAOs (e.g., the KIA and the TNLA) was the complete cessation of Myanmar military operations before they would sign the NCA or engage in negotiations.49 Prior to the signing of the NCA, the United Nationalities Federal Council was established to represent groups that sought to engage in the peace process and provide a platform for inter-EAO coordination.
 After 2015, the differences in proximity and participation among different EAOs allowed political divisions within the NCA process to grow.
 Unity in the EAO bloc was further complicated by the post-2016 split in the government negotiation side between the new NLD administration and the military leadership.
 The establishment of a new Wa-led alliance in 2017, the Federal

-Box 2.
-Outline of Key Elements of the NCA Agreement

-Preamble

-Chapter 1: Basic Principles

-Chapter 2: Aims and Objectives

-- Political dialogue and political roadmap

-- The Joint Monitoring Committee

-- Recognize previous ceasefires

-- Include all relevant EAOs

-Chapters 3 & 4: Ceasefire-Related Matters

-- Rules and regulations

-- Military code of conduct

-- The Joint Ceasefire Monitoring Committee

-- · Liaison offices

-Chapter 5: Guarantees for Political Dialogue

-- The political roadmap

-- Political dialogue

-- The Union Peace Conference

-Chapter 6: Future Tasks

-- Confidence-building measures - Interim arrangements

-Chapter 7: Miscellaneous

-- Joint dispute resolution

-- Entry into force

-- Signing of the Agreement
+Preamble Chapter 5: Guarantees for Political Dialogue Chapter 1: Basic Principles The political roadmap Chapter 2: Aims and Objectives Political dialogueThe Union Peace Conference Political dialogue and political roadmapThe Joint Monitoring Committee Chapter 6: Future Tasks Recognize previous ceasefiresInclude all relevant EAOs Confidence-building measuresInterim arrangements Chapters 3 & 4: Ceasefire-Related Matters Chapter 7: Miscellaneous Rules and regulations Military code of conduct The Joint Ceasefire Monitoring Committee Liaison offices Joint dispute resolution Entry into force Signing of the Agreement